railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 * you could create a new translation file which users can select in their :guilabel:`Preferences`.

-If you are not connected to the translated language, click :guilabel:`Edit Preferences`, select the language in :guilabel:`Language` from the :guilabel:`Preferences` tab and finally click :guilabel:`Save` to load the new language with its new terminology.
+If you are not connected to the translated language, click :guilabel:`Edit Preferences`, select the language in :guilabel:`Language` from the :guilabel:`Preferences` tab, and finally click :guilabel:`Save` to load the new language with its new terminology.

-.. tip:: Partial translations
+.. tip:: Partial Translations

    You can load a selection of the lines in a translation file by deleting most of the lines in the file and then loading back only the changed ones.
-Open ERP then changes only the uploaded lines and leaves the original ones alone.
+OpenERP then changes only the uploaded lines and leaves the original ones alone.

-Changes through the client interface
+Changes through the Client Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can also change labels and other screen items on screen in the web client.